 Graduate Criminal Justice

-The time is right to pursue a graduate degree in criminal justice and Molloy College is the right place for you.
+The time is right to pursue a graduate degree in criminal justice and Molloy University is the right place for you.
 Since 9/11, there is a high demand for criminal justice majors who have an understanding of the criminal system and the minds of criminals.
 Earning your graduate degree will help advance your current career and enable entry into higher level positions.
 Currently, many criminal justice agencies require an advanced degree.
-As a graduate of the Molloy Criminal Justice M.S. program, you will qualify for higher-level positions and stand out as a leader and expert in your chosen specialty.
-Your Master's in criminal justice from Molloy College will also pave the way for you to pursue your Ph.D.
+As a graduate of the Molloy University Criminal Justice M.S. program, you will qualify for higher-level positions and stand out as a leader and expert in your chosen specialty.
+Your Master's in criminal justice from Molloy University will also pave the way for you to pursue your Ph.D.

-Courses at Molloy College are based on criteria set by the Academy of Criminal Justice Sciences - one of the main institutions that oversee the discipline of criminal justice.
+Courses at Molloy University are based on criteria set by the Academy of Criminal Justice Sciences - one of the main institutions that oversee the discipline of criminal justice.
 Courses fit into one of the following six content areas:

 - Administration of justice